 First of all, consider these two similar, but not identical, Quantitative Comparison questions.
 These are a bit easier than you would see on the GRE, but they illustrate an important distinction about possible negative square roots.

-Do I include the negative root?
+Do I include the negative roots?

 In this case, 100% of the time, you ALWAYS have to consider both the positive and negative square roots.